graquepo/graquepo.github.io/essays/is-bootstrap-better.md

   - Bootstrap 5
   - HTML
   - CSS
-summary: "In this essay I talk about what makes a good question and a bad question with Stack Overflow examples."
+summary: "In this essay, I talk about what I feel about Bootstrap, what Bootstrap is, and some examples.
 ---

 ## What is Bootstrap?